Criminal Law and Criminal Justice

 - You will be taught by staff who are part of a proud tradition of critical scholarship in criminology and criminal justice, who address issues of crime through power and inequality, and are led by principles of social and racial justice.

-- Students can attend specialist research seminars, such as the Criminology Seminar Series, which feature national and international scholars speaking to current issues and groundbreaking interdisciplinary research.
+- Students can attend specialist research seminars, such as the Criminology Seminar Series, which feature national and international scholars speaking on current issues and groundbreaking interdisciplinary research.

 - We use electronic learning environments to enhance our teaching and learning.
 Birkbeck Library has an extensive teaching collection of books, journals and electronic resources in law and related disciplines, such as economics, politics and sociology.
 For example, it provides access to over 17,000 electronic journals, which are available online 24 hours a day.
 You can also take advantage of the rich research collections nearby, including those of the Institute of Advanced Legal Studies, Senate House Library, the British Library of Political and Economic Science (LSE Library) and the British Library.